frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 ## 4.2 Advanced File I/O Techniques in C++

 There are faster ways to open and process files in C++, which can be especially useful in competitive programming when dealing with large data sets.
-Here are some techniques that can enhance the efficiency of file handling:
+Here are some techniques that can improve the efficiency of file handling:

 1. **Disable I/O Synchronization**